- Red Cross first-aid and poison center guidelines will be followed.

 - Your child must be current in his/her immunizations.
 Bouncing Bubbles must maintain a current record of your child’s immunizations.

 - Your child will be kept isolated from other children as much as possible if suspected that your child has a communicable disease.
-Communicable diseases will be reported to the Department of Health.
+Communicable diseases will be reported to the Maine Center for Disease Control.

 - Each child will be observed daily for illness.